November 9, 2018

 In the meantime…

 Please sign up for our e-newsletter, follow us on Twitter and Facebook and follow RAID so you don’t miss any other interesting opportunities and get-togethers.
-In particular, in March 2019 we will be launching our 2019 Conference Scholarships.
+In particular, 2019 Conference Scholarships have been launched.